-When winter is around the corner most of us put on a wool sweater to keep us warm.
+When the leaves change color and fall to the ground, and winter suddenly is around the corner most of us put on a wool sweater to keep us warm.
 The fabric is soft and cozy and something everyone loves to wear.
 But is wool a sustainable material?

 It is derived from animals, so that makes for the first set of ethical considerations.
 This guide is made so that you know exactly how to buy wool in a responsible and sustainable way!
 So let’s dive in!

-So, is wool a sustainable material after all?
+Wool is probably one of the most used materials in the fashion industry.
+But is wool a sustainable material?
 Wool is a textile fiber that has been obtained from sheep and other animals and includes sub-categories such as cashmere, mohair, qiviut, and many other types of wool.
 Despite it being derived from animals there are still many reasons as to why it is considered a sustainable fabric:

 - Secondly, wool is a tough material meaning that if you take good care of it, it will last forever.
 Wool is known for its strength and toughness.

-- It is skin-friendly – Wool fibre is covered in alkaline salts and fats before it leaves the sheep’s skin follicle.
-This makes it perfect as a coat that can protect the fibre against sun, rain and wind.
-No pollution can penetrate it and every little dirt that might reach it will sit outside the fibre protect the bearer of it.
+- It is skin-friendly – Wool fiber is covered in alkaline salts and fats before it leaves the sheep’s skin follicle.
+This makes it perfect as a coat that can protect the fiber against sun, rain, and wind.
+No pollution can penetrate it and every little dirt that might reach it will sit outside the fiber to protect the bearer of it.

 - Wool is highly durable, with inherent flame-resistant properties, it also has some natural water repellency.
 Wool is, therefore, a high-performance textile supporting any tough lifestyle and adventure.